 Refining the operational details of Work Stream 1 proposals, including but not limited to:

-Establishing rules of procedure for the enhanced Independent Review Process
+Establishing rules of procedure for the enhanced Independent Review Process.

-Improving ICANN's budgeting and planning process to guarantee the ability for the community to have input, and for that input to be given due consideration
+Improving ICANN's budgeting and planning process to guarantee the ability for The Community to have input, and for that input to be given due consideration.

-Clarifying the expected behaviors for Board Directors

-Defining ICANN Community Assembly practical modalities
+Defining ICANN Community Forum practical modalities.

-Clarifying understanding of the fiduciary duties of Board Directors and related expectations concerning Director behavior for the Board
+Clarifying understanding of the fiduciary duties of Board Directors and related expectations concerning Director behavior for the Board.

 Further assessing enhancements to governments participation in ICANN